Silers Bald, Mountain summit in Great Smoky Mountains National Park, Tennessee, US

 The summit holds traces of pastoral heritage visible in the open meadows surrounded by young forest, marking where people once farmed the land before it became protected.
 This mixed landscape reveals how the mountain transitioned from farmland to wilderness.

-The summit is accessible via a 15-kilometer round trip starting from the Forney Ridge Trailhead, following the Appalachian Trail through forested sections.
-The hike is best attempted on a clear day when visibility allows you to enjoy the ridge views.
+The summit is reached by a round trip of about 9 miles (15 km) starting from the Forney Ridge Trailhead, following the Appalachian Trail through dense forest.
+Clear days are the best time to go, as the ridge is often wrapped in cloud.

 The community of curious travelers